wottpal/kirby-git-commit-and-push-content/readme.md

 Whether `yourdomain.com/gcapc/push` and `yourdomain.com/gcapc/pull` are enabled or not.

+#### gcapc-user-hooks-enabled
+Type: `Boolean`
+Default value: `false`

+Whether to user- & avatar-hooks should be listened or not.

+**Important:** By default this is disabled because Kirby [stronly discourages](https://github.com/getkirby/starterkit/blob/master/.gitignore) you to add neither `site/accounts` nor `assets/avatars` under version-control.
+But sometimes it comes in handy even though.

 #### gcapc-panel-widget
 Type: `Boolean`
 Default value: `true`

 Show or Hide the Panel widget.

 #### gcapc-gitBin
 Type: `String`
 Default value: `''`

 Sets the location where git can be found

 [See Git.php](http://kbjr.github.io/Git.php/) `void Git::set_bin ( string $path )`